wolframkriesing/site-stitcher/content/tidbit/2020/05/index.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">&quot;all of the fancy optimizations are optimizations to get you closer to the performance you would’ve gotten if you just hadn’t used so much technology&quot;<br><br>:nodding: :nodding: :nodding: <a href="https://t.co/Z7Pn2Edyfh">https://t.co/Z7Pn2Edyfh</a></p>&mdash; @wolframkriesing <a href="https://twitter.com/wolframkriesing/status/1259865810308345856?ref_src=twsrc%5Etfw">May 11, 2020</a></blockquote>

-It's sad and I have this view  on web tech too.
+It's sad and I have this view on web tech too, we just make lives hard ourselves.
 That's why I try to keep this blog as lean as possible.
 Tell me if you see potential to make it better (and for design tips I am most thankful).